axtk/react-store/README.md

 );
 ```

+The `stores` prop accepts either a key-value map or an array of stores.
+Also, passing an arbitrary number `n` to the `stores` prop is equivalent to passing an array of `n` empty stores.

-Further on, the provided store can be retrieved by its key by means of the `useStore` hook.
+Further on, the provided store can be retrieved by its key (or index) by means of the `useStore` hook.

 ```jsx
 // App.jsx